cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 Note that, if it is not CometBFT that created the snapshot export from the data retrieved via ABCI (a combination of `ListSnapshots` and `LoadChunks`), CometBFT might not be aware of how the snapshot was exported, and needs to ask the application to restore the snapshot.

-If a snapshot was created using option 1 from the previous section, or the export format is known to CometBFT (like `tar, gzip` etc.), CometBFT can extract the snapshot itself, and offer it to the application via `RequestOfferSnapshot` without any API changes.
+If a snapshot was created using option 1 (by CometBFT) from the previous section, or the export format is known to CometBFT (like `tar, gzip` etc.), CometBFT can extract the snapshot itself, and offer it to the application via `RequestOfferSnapshot` without any API changes.

-If CometBFT is not the one who created the exported file, we introduce a new ABCI call `UnpackSnapshot` to send the exported snapshot as a blob of bytes to the application, which uncompresses it, installs it and responds whether the snapshot is accepted (as in `OfferSnapshot`) and the chunks application has passed (as in `LoadChunk`).
+If CometBFT is **not** the one who created the exported file, we introduce a new ABCI call `UnpackSnapshot` to send the exported snapshot as a blob of bytes to the application, which uncompresses it, installs it and responds whether the snapshot is accepted (as in `OfferSnapshot`) and the chunks application has passed (as in `LoadChunk`).